Apple Cobbler Made From Jamaican Otaheiti Apples

 • Stage One – Make Cobbler Filler

-• Transfer the fruit mixture to the baking dish u2014it should fill the dish halfway to three-quarters full, leaving a good inch or so of extra space for the cobbler topping.
+• Transfer the fruit mixture to a 9 inch baking dish.
+It should fill the dish halfway to three-quarters full, leaving a good inch or so of extra space for the cobbler topping.

 • Stage Two – Make Cobbler dough

-• Mix the flour, sugar, baking powder, and salt together in a large bowl.
+• Mix the flours, sugar, baking powder, zest and salt together in a large bowl.

-• Cut butter and work into the flour until you get a crumbly mixture.
+• Cut butter and work into the flour with your fingers until you get a crumbly mixture.

-• Pour in the 0.5 cup of milk.
-Stir until just combined.
+• Pour in the milk and stir until just combined.

 • Pour dough onto countertop and flatten into a square.